Trusted WordPress tutorials, when you need them most.

 Adding buttons to your WordPress layout

-Your WordPress theme may also come with a call to action button settings in the theme customizer.
-Most popular WordPress page builder plugins also come with buttons in various styles that you can use.
+Your WordPress theme may also include call-to-action button settings in the theme customizer.
+Most popular WordPress page builder plugins also include buttons in various styles.

 You can even add click-to-call buttons in WordPress with a plugin.